To study the discrete stages of gametogenesis in mammalian testis and ovary.

-The primary sex organs like the testis in the males and the ovaries in the females produce gametes such as sperms and ovum by the process called gametogenesis.
+The primary sex organs, the testis in the males and the ovaries in the females produce gametes i.e., sperms and ovum respectively by the process called gametogenesis.
 In the biological process of gametogenesis, diploid or haploid precursor cells divide and differentiate into mature haploid gametes.
-Gametogenesis can take place either through mitosis or meiotic division of diploid gametocytes into numerous gametes, Gametogenesis can be occur in mammalian testis and ovary-
+Gametogenesis can take place through mitotic and meiotic division of diploid gametocytes into numerous gametes.

-The formation of sperms in testis is occur through cell division and is shown below:
+The formation of sperms in testis occurs through cell division and is shown below:

 Spermatogonia → Primary Spermatocytes → Secondary Spermatocytes → Spermatids → Spermatozoa (sperms)

-The following phases of folicle development occur is shown below:
+The phases of follicle development are shown below:

-1°follicle → 2°follicle → 3°follicle → Graffian follicle → Corpus luteum
+1°follicle → 2°follicle → 3°follicle → Graafian follicle → Corpus luteum

 After ovulation the ovarian follicle transforms into a corpus luteum.
 The corpus luteum and mature follicles are found in the cortex.
 Follicle formation begins at around 16–18 weeks of fetal life.
 Meiosis is a process that only occurs in germ cells and leads to the development of a single haploid ovum.